MSeifert04/MinMax/documentation/index.md

 # The MinMax and MinMaxBy methods

-These methods can be used to calculate the minimum and maximum of a generic enumerable.
+The `MinMax` method can be used to calculate the minimum and maximum of a generic enumerable.

-The `System.Linq` namespace contains implementations that calculate the minimum and maximum separately, however the implementation in this package calculates both quantities in a single-pass and requires less comparisons.
+While this could be simply solved using the `Min` and `Max` method in `System.Linq` namespace the implementation in this package calculates both quantities in a single-pass and requires fewer comparisons.

+There are two methods for calculating the minimum and maximum.

+- `MinMax` determines the minimum and maximum of the items in the enumerable by comparing the items.
+- `MinMaxBy` returns the minimum and maximum of the items in the enumerable by comparing the result of a selector function applied to the items.

+Both methods have an overload accepting an comparer.

+These methods available as static methods on a static class `MinMaxOps` (in the namespace `MiSe.MinMax`) or as extension methods for `System.Collections.Generic.IEnumerable<T>` in the `MiSe.MinMax.Extensions` namespace.

+## Example usage

 ```csharp
 using System;